chisumo2016/ecommerce-project/product.md

         After that add into actions.js
             sort_field,
             sort_direction
         add margin on the sspinner
+        You can put iin the middle of the  teble and remove template.

+### REFACTOR PRODUCT COMPONENT
+    Make few mofications in products.vue file,
+    Create a new folder called Products and move product.vue file Product.vue
+        ProductsTable.vue
+        ProductModal.vue
+    Move the table into thee ProductsTable.vue with white background